gduscher/MSE672-Introduction-to-TEM/index.rst

 from github as a zip file.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Course Contents:

-   Introduction <./notebooks/index>
+   Introduction <./Introduction/index>
-   Computer Resources <./ComputerResources/index>
+   Diffraction <./Diffraction/index>

 Indices and tables
 ==================